PramodKumarYadav/WebdriverCI/readme.md

 in path 'Your root directory'\WebdriverCI\target\surefire-reports

 > Dependencies (Once we start running with Docker, these dependencies will be removed)
+> - GIT installed
 > - JDK installed
 > - Maven installed

 # Project Goals
 - [ ] Clean design
+    - [X] Tests should be agnostic of browser. i.e. Tests should only have context about tseting the app (no reference to browser).
+    - [X] Driver should be agnostic of browser choice. i.e. the choice of browser should be outside driver class.
+It should just provide a driver that it asked.
+    - [X] Choice of browser is to be made outside tests (either via CI or command line).
+In case if you dont want to do that, there should be a option for user to define a default driver with which all tests could be run.
     - [ ] Tests should be atomic and independent of each other (to allow running in parallel)
-    - [ ] Tests should run in parallel
+    - [ ] Tests should run in parallel (to keep test feedback fast and to encourage more tests)
-    - [X] Tests should be agnostic of browser.
-Should only bother about testing the app.
-    - [X] Driver should be agnostic of browser choice.
-Choice should be made outside driver.
-    - [X] User should be able to define a default browser or a browser of his choice from command line or from CI/hub/Saucelabs.
 - [ ] Use of docker files to setup test environment
 - [ ] Use of CI to run tests with each merge in master
 - [ ] Use of reports (html) & CI parceable